wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 **Note:** This repository is a fork of the original Context7.
 It has been updated by Gemini and Desktop Commander to include an Obsidian vault with documentation, reformatted for GitHub-friendly links.

+**Live Stream:** This fork was created during a live stream!
+You can watch the process here: [https://www.youtube.com/live/523coCdL8ZI](https://www.youtube.com/live/523coCdL8ZI)

+**Powered By:** The automation and file system interactions were powered by [Desktop Commander](https://desktopcommander.app/).

 ![Cover](public/cover.png)

 # Context7 MCP - Up-to-date Code Docs For Any Prompt